JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 **Usage**
 To run the script, execute the following command in your terminal:

-'python ui_import.py [options]'
+`python ui_import.py [options]`

 **Specifying Source Directory**
-Use the '-d' or '--directory' option to specify the path to your UI source directory.
+Use the `-d` or `--directory` option to specify the path to your UI source directory.

 Example:

-'python ui_import.py -d /path/to/your/ui/components'
+`python ui_import.py -d /path/to/your/ui/components`

 If not provided, the script will attempt to use the last specified directory from a configuration file.

 **Selecting Import Mode**

-Use the '-m' or '--mode' option to specify the specific actions you want to perform.
+Use the `-m` or `--mode` option to specify the specific actions you want to perform.

 Available modes:

-'copy-ui': Only copy UI files.
+`copy-ui`: Only copy UI files.
-'fix-headers': Only replace headers.
+`fix-headers`: Only replace headers.
-'fix-cmake': Only check and optionally replace CMakeLists.txt.
+`fix-cmake`: Only check and optionally replace CMakeLists.txt.
-'fix-actions': Only copy and create stubs for action functions.
+`fix-actions`: Only copy and create stubs for action functions.
-'all' (default): Perform all actions.
+`all` (default): Perform all actions.

 **Viewing Help**
-Use the -h or --help option to display a list of available options and their descriptions.
+Use the `-h` or `--help` option to display a list of available options and their descriptions.

 Example:

-bash
-python ui_import.py -h
+`python ui_import.py -h`

-Example Usage
+**Example Usage**
-To import all UI components from /path/to/your/ui/components and perform all actions:
+To import all UI components from `/path/to/your/ui/components` and perform all actions:

-bash
-python ui_import.py -d /path/to/your/ui/components
+`python ui_import.py -d /path/to/your/ui/components`

 **Note**
 The script assumes a specific project structure and file organization.
 You may need to adapt the script for projects with different structures.
 This documentation provides a concise overview of the ui_import.py script.
 For detailed information and troubleshooting, refer to the script's source code.